labour law

 Workmen’s Compensation Act, 1923

-The main aim of this Act is to provide workmen or their family some relief in case of an accident that may occur during the course of their employment and cause death or disablement of workmen.
+The main aim of the Workmen’s Compensation Act, 1923, is to provide workmen or their families some relief in case of an accident that may occur during their employment and cause death or disablement of workmen.

 Employer’s liability for compensation